NISSAN CANADA DATA INCIDENT CLASS ACTION

 5. What is available under the Settlement?

-If the Settlement is approved, settlement class members will be entitled to submit a claim form for either a Documented Claim or an Undocumented Claim.
+To be eligible for payment, settlement class members must submit a claim form for either a Documented Claim or an Undocumented Claim.

 Documented Claims: